 Laundry services are available in hotels, but this can be expensive.
 There are also good machine laundry services in Kathmandu and Pokhara.
-You can also wash out underwear and socks in the village.
+We recommend bringing enough clothes especially underwear and socks to last your whole trek.

 What standard of toilets can I expect?

-The standard of hygiene in hotels and restaurants is generally good.
+The standard of hygiene in hotel and restaurant toilets is generally good.
 Our village accommodation has western toilets.
 Do be aware that toilets between towns may be squat type and more primitive.
 We recommend carrying some toilet paper and hand sanitizer in your bag.